 Turnkey Solution for Major Pharma

-aport were successful in a bidding process for the provision of turnkey solutions for a major pharmaceutical customer based in the UK.
+Aport was successful in a bidding process for the provision of turnkey solutions for a major pharmaceutical customer based in the UK.
 The customer required a solution which encompassed the project management of all required services for the relocation including pre and post move decommissioning and re-commissioning services, qualifications and the management of these services by all of the selected OEM’s/vendors.

-aport would carry out the physical element of the relocation deploying all of its quality standards and processes across the need to relocate instruments, cold chain materials, data and dangerous goods.
+Aport would carry out the physical element of the relocation deploying all of its quality standards and processes across the need to relocate instruments, cold chain materials, data and dangerous goods.

-The aport project managers were instrumental in bringing together all of the stakeholders on the project including the senior management team, scientists, buildings contractors, architects and laboratory personnel to ensure that the delivery of the full relocation was managed and completed on time and within budget.
+The Aport project managers were instrumental in bringing together all of the stakeholders on the project including the senior management team, scientists, buildings contractors, architects and laboratory personnel to ensure that the delivery of the full relocation was managed and completed on time and within budget.

-aport were asked to provide a scope document following initial consultations which included our approach and considerations which included a RAID log (Risks, Assumptions, Issues and Dependencies) providing the customer with an initial review of risk.
+Aport was asked to provide a scope document following initial consultations which included our approach and considerations which included a RAID log (Risks, Assumptions, Issues and Dependencies) providing the customer with an initial review of risk.

 An asset listing exercise was then completed by our project management team over a period of three months which captured data on all of the instruments including dimensions, bench requirements, peripheral equipment and all required services.

 The asset list was seen as comprehensive, true and live and was used to further develop the architect’s plans which then ensured the contractors start data could be maintained and the project begun on time.